changeworld/azure-docs.ja-jp/articles/virtual-machines/virtual-machines-redis-template.md

 			"Disabled"
 		],
 		"metadata": {
-			"Description": "The flag allowing to enable or disable provisioning of the jumpbox VM that can be used to access the Redis nodes"
+			"Description": "The flag allowing to enable or disable provisioning of the jump-box VM that can be used to access the Redis nodes"
 		}
 	},
 	"tshirtSize": {